conanc/CV/README.md

 Tech stack: Java / Tomcat / Spring / JavaSpaces / Hibernate / Oracle / GWT / Maven

-Senior Applications Developer (Portal), [University of the West of England](http://www.uwe.ac.uk), Bristol, 08/2006 – 12/2010
+Senior Applications Developer, [University of the West of England](http://www.uwe.ac.uk), Bristol, 08/2006 – 12/2010
 -----------------------------------------------------------------------------------------------------------------------------

 Working in the Academic Technologies Group within IT Services, my immediate team of 7 was responsible for delivery of a student web portal [myUWE](http://my.uwe.ac.uk), providing a full online environment for student activities, from initial registration and payment of fees (>£2m in 2010), through accessing the virtual learning environment, submitting coursework, receiving results and supporting functionality such as email and faculty announcements as well as teaching and exam timetables.
 The university at the time had around 28,000 student and 3000 staff users, with around 8000 distinct logins per day; data protection was important.
 During my time at UWE I was promoted to Senior Developer, gaining responsibility for security, performance, development processes, technical documentation and also leading system maintenance.